yubin1026/napi_openal/README.md

 # napi_openal

 The goal of this library provides OpenAL bindings for node using N-API.
+You also need [napi_ffmpeg](https://github.com/yubin1026/napi_ffmpeg) for handling media files.

 ## Supported OS
-Currently only macOS
+Currently only macOS but will support others soon.

 ## Installation